Ayush0130/Ayush0130/README.md

-- 👋 Hi, I’m @Ayush0130
+- 👋 Hi, I’m @Ayush0130 , a first year Btech student at IIT Guwahati majoring in Mathematics and Computing.
-- 👀 I’m interested in innovations.
+- 👀 I’m interested in learning new things and mastering old things.
-- 🌱 I’m currently learning about computer sciences.
+- 🌱 I’m currently try to be a better version of me.
-- 💞️ I’m looking to collaborate on any project that will help me achieve success in myy field.
+- 💞️ I’m looking to collaborate on any project that will help me achieve success in my field.
-- 📫 How to reach me ...
+- 📫 reach me on instagram at ayushkr0130.

 <!---
 Ayush0130/Ayush0130 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.